navcoin/KnowledgeBase/content/NavCoin Core/How to move from NavPi to Raspberry Pi 4 and CM4.en.md

 When you see `true` for both enabled ad staking you are good to go.

+#### Additional Notes

-**Note**: If for some reason troubleshooting of the wallet via GUI is required the qt based GUI can be remotely accessed by running an Xserver on either the remote Linx/Windows/MAC machine.
+If for some reason troubleshooting of the wallet via GUI is required the qt based GUI can be remotely accessed by running an Xserver on either the remote Linux/Windows/MAC machine.

-I was using [MobaXterm](https://mobaxterm.mobatek.net/) and had to use the following command to be able to start `navcoin-qt` remotely.
+I was using [MobaXterm](https://mobaxterm.mobatek.net/) on Windows and had to use the following command to be able to start `navcoin-qt` remotely:

 ```
 pi@raspberrypi:~ $ sudo apt-get install libfontconfig1